Mars, Bars: Reviews

 The episode received generally positive reviews from television critics.
 Eric Goldman, writing for IGN, gave the episode an 8.8 out of 10, indicating that it was "great".
 He referred to "Mars, Bars" as one of the finest episodes of season three, praising the Valentine's Day subplot, the development of the mystery of Dean O'Dell's death, and Muhney's performance.
 Regarding Logan, he opined that although he did not like him moping after his breakup with Veronica, this episode fixed that by including him in the Valentine's Day subplot and setting up a romantic relationship with Parker: "it's just a huge relief to see Logan in a different light and interacting with different people, finally."
 He also praised Lamb's death scene as being devoid of clichés by not giving him an act of heroism for his dying moments.
 Reviewer Alan Sepinwall, on his blog What's Alan Watching?, lauded the episode.
 He saw the episode and the previous episode as a return to form for Veronica Mars, writing, "it's episodes like these last two that remind me of what this show looks like when it's really cooking."
 He also enjoyed the lack of a redemptive moment for Lamb at the end of his life as well as the comedic value of some scenes in the episode.

 BuddyTV wrote that "Mars, Bars" was an example of the best the series could get.
 The reviewer praised all of the interconnecting subplots, Jason Dohring's performance, and the episode's pacing, writing, "Anybody who was kvetching over the slow pace of the last few weeks of Veronica Mars got a huge payoff tonight."
 Rowan Kaiser, writing for The A.V.
 Club, gave a mixed review.
-While he was positive towards Lamb's death, he criticized the subplot involving Mac, Logan, Parker, and Bronson.
-Regarding Lamb, he opined that it made him realize how much he had enjoyed the role; however, he thought that "knowing that the show is almost finished limits its impact."
-He was positive towards Keith's role in the episode but referred to the Valentine's Day plot as out of character for the show for its happy feel.
+While she was positive towards Lamb's death, she criticized the subplot involving Mac, Logan, Parker, and Bronson.
+Regarding Lamb, she opined that it made her realize how much she had enjoyed the role; however, she thought that "knowing that the show is almost finished limits its impact."
+She was positive towards Keith's role in the episode but referred to the Valentine's Day plot as out of character for the show for its happy feel.
 "It's cute.
 And cuteness in an episode with the shocking death of a recurring character seems out of place."
 Television Without Pity graded the episode a "B".

 BuddyTV also ranked Sheriff Lamb's death 7th on its list of the seven saddest TV deaths of 2007.
 On a ranking of all 64 Veronica Mars episodes, Anais Bordages of BuzzFeed ranked the episode 13th.
 After the series was announced as being cancelled by The CW, fans collectively sent nearly 10,000 Mars bars to Dawn Ostroff, the president of the network as a reference to the show, but the attempt was futile.